r3cubed/koea/README.md

 * go through examples
 * have discussions with other members and a session leader

-If you want to join in our meetings, please contact the current coordinator, mantophs@gmail.com.
+If you want to join in our meetings, please contact the current coordinator.
-Our meetings are in the Memorial City Mall area.
+Our meetings are 100% online from July 2020 due to the pandemic.
 Thanks for your interest and participation.

 Happy Learning!